kyleboas/tacticsjournal.com/_posts/2023/7/2023-07-30-barcelona-4-2-build-up-and-3-4-3-diamond.md

     <figcaption>Figure 5.1 - Updated Barcelona 3-4-3 diamond depth chart.</figcaption>
 </figure>

 This is the blueprint for the upcoming season, and not only for Barcelona.
 This change to a 3-4-3 diamond is [something I theorized would happen](https://tacticsjournal.com/2023/07/06/the-switch-from-box-to-diamond-next-season/).
 It’s the logical outcome for the profiles at Barcelona’s disposal.
+Barcelona are always first to make a change, and then the rest eventually follow.

 <figure>
     <img src="https://i.imgur.com/IO7PAeE.jpg">